elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-behaviorism-explain-animal-behavior-through-association-and-response.md

 url: /learn/psychology/questions/how-does-behaviorism-explain-animal-behavior-through-association-and-response
 score: -1.0
 related_article1:
-    id: 167717
+    id: 167718
-    title: How do cognitive capabilities such as language and communication provide a selective advantage in evolution?
+    title: >-
+        What is the role of conditioning in behaviorism, and how does it differ from the concept of an unconditioned stimulus?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-cognitive-capabilities-such-as-language-and-communication-provide-a-selective-advantage-in-evolution
+    url: /learn/psychology/questions/what-is-the-role-of-conditioning-in-behaviorism-and-how-does-it-differ-from-the-concept-of-an-unconditioned-stimulus
 related_article2:
+    id: 167720
+    title: >-
+        What is the significance of the unconscious mind in Sigmund Freud's psychoanalysis, and how does it influence behavior?
+    subject: Psychology
+    url: /learn/psychology/questions/what-is-the-significance-of-the-unconscious-mind-in-sigmund-freuds-psychoanalysis-and-how-does-it-influence-behavior
+related_article3:
     id: 167721
+    title: >-
-    title: Describe the development of therapy in psychoanalysis, focusing on the talking cure and the concepts of resistance and transference.
+        Describe the development of therapy in psychoanalysis, focusing on the talking cure and the concepts of resistance and transference.
     subject: Psychology
     url: /learn/psychology/questions/describe-the-development-of-therapy-in-psychoanalysis-focusing-on-the-talking-cure-and-the-concepts-of-resistance-and-transference
-related_article3:
-    id: 167713
-    title: How did Edward Titchener contribute to the development of structuralism, and what was its transition to functionalism?
-    subject: Psychology
-    url: /learn/psychology/questions/how-did-edward-titchener-contribute-to-the-development-of-structuralism-and-what-was-its-transition-to-functionalism
 related_article4:
-    id: 167714
+    id: 167722
-    title: How does functionalism differ from structuralism in its approach to understanding mental processes?
+    title: >-
+        How does cognitive psychology approach the study of consciousness and perception?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-functionalism-differ-from-structuralism-in-its-approach-to-understanding-mental-processes
+    url: /learn/psychology/questions/how-does-cognitive-psychology-approach-the-study-of-consciousness-and-perception
 related_article5:
-    id: 167713
+    id: 167721
-    title: How did Edward Titchener contribute to the development of structuralism, and what was its transition to functionalism?
+    title: >-
+        Describe the development of therapy in psychoanalysis, focusing on the talking cure and the concepts of resistance and transference.
     subject: Psychology
-    url: /learn/psychology/questions/how-did-edward-titchener-contribute-to-the-development-of-structuralism-and-what-was-its-transition-to-functionalism
+    url: /learn/psychology/questions/describe-the-development-of-therapy-in-psychoanalysis-focusing-on-the-talking-cure-and-the-concepts-of-resistance-and-transference
 ---

 &nbsp;